 When else to use the waste setting

-The other time you may use the multiport valve on waste, without vacuuming, is if you have had heavy rain and the pool level is too high.
-Running the pump on waste for a while allows the water level to reduce to its proper level, ie. roughly half way above the skimmer opening.
+The other time you may use the multiport valve on waste without vacuuming is if you have had heavy rain and the pool level is too high.
+Running the pump on waste for a while allows the water level to reduce to its proper level, roughly half way above the skimmer opening.

-Make sure you keep an eye on the level while this is happening as the level will go down quite quickly and you don’t want the level to drop below the skimmer.
+Make sure you keep an eye on the level while this is happening.
+The level will go down quite quickly, and you don’t want it to drop below the skimmer.

 Does my location determine when I should vacuum my pool to waste?

-When to vacuum a pool to waste may be different depending on where you live.
+When to vacuum a pool to waste may differ depending on where you live.
 If you live in an area with lush foliage and lots of trees, you are more likely to get leaves, small branches, acorns, and the like in your pool.

-Also, your climate and the weather where you live can have an impact.
+Also, your climate and the weather where you live can impact your cleaning routine.
 Learn the weather patterns in your area to help you develop your cleaning routine.

 Year-round use

 If you are lucky enough to live in a climate that allows you to use your pool all year round, you should vacuum your pool to filter weekly and then vacuum to waste if lots of debris or algae exist.
-Even if your climate is good in the winter then you still may have to vacuum to waste more frequently than you would in the summer.
+Even if your climate is good in the winter, you may still have to vacuum to waste more frequently than you would in the summer.

-Monitor your pool for heavy debris and dirt to decide what routine works best for you.
+Monitor your pool for heavy debris and dirt to decide what routine works best.

 Seasonal use

-For pools that get winterized and are only in use during the summer months, you will want to make sure to vacuum to waste directly before you winterize the pool and again as part of your pool opening routine in the spring.
+For pools that are winterized and only used during the summer months, you will want to vacuum the waste directly before you winterize the pool and again as part of your pool opening routine in the spring.

-When you are using the pool during the summer, you should only need to vacuum to waste when needed, not every week.
+When using the pool during the summer, you should only vacuum to waste when necessary, not every week.

 Pool Care Handbook and Video Course